elcicd/el-CICD-docs/operating-manual.md

 To execute the command, run the following (assuming the default configuration file structure):

-`./el-cicd.sh --non-prod-creds el-cicd-non-prod.conf` to refresh the credentials of a Non-prod Onboarding Automation Server, and
+* `./el-cicd.sh --non-prod-creds el-cicd-non-prod.conf` to refresh the credentials of a Non-prod Onboarding Automation Server, and

-`./el-cicd.sh --prod-creds el-cicd-prod.conf` to refresh the credentials of a Prod Onboarding Automation Server.
+* `./el-cicd.sh --prod-creds el-cicd-prod.conf` to refresh the credentials of a Prod Onboarding Automation Server.

 ### Building Jenkins Images

 The el-cicd Admin Utility can be used to rebuild the el-CICD Jenkins Image and/or the el-CICD Jenkins Agent Images.
 To execute the command, run the following (assuming the default configuration file structure):

-`./el-cicd.sh --jenkins el-cicd-non-prod.conf` to rebuild the Non-prod Jenkins image, and
+* `./el-cicd.sh --jenkins el-cicd-non-prod.conf` to rebuild the Non-prod Jenkins image, and

-`./el-cicd.sh --jenkins el-cicd-prod.conf` to rebuild the Prod Jenkins image.
+* `./el-cicd.sh --jenkins el-cicd-prod.conf` to rebuild the Prod Jenkins image.

-`./el-cicd.sh --agents el-cicd-non-prod.conf` to rebuild the Non-prod Jenkins Agent images, and
+* `./el-cicd.sh --agents el-cicd-non-prod.conf` to rebuild the Non-prod Jenkins Agent images, and

-`./el-cicd.sh --agents el-cicd-prod.conf` to rebuild the Prod Jenkins Agent image.
+* `./el-cicd.sh --agents el-cicd-prod.conf` to rebuild the Prod Jenkins Agent image.

-`./el-cicd.sh --jenkins-agents el-cicd-non-prod.conf` to rebuild both for the Non-prod cluster, and
+* `./el-cicd.sh --jenkins-agents el-cicd-non-prod.conf` to rebuild both for the Non-prod cluster, and

-`./el-cicd.sh --jenkins-agents el-cicd-prod.conf` to rebuild both for the Prod cluster.
+* `./el-cicd.sh --jenkins-agents el-cicd-prod.conf` to rebuild both for the Prod cluster.

-### Updating Sealed Secrets
+### Sealed Secrets Controller and Utility

+[OKD Secret resources](https://kubernetes.io/docs/concepts/configuration/secret/) are only obfuscated, and are not encrypted, and thus cannot be stored safely in an SCM without exposing them.
+For that reason,  [Sealed Secrets](https://github.com/bitnami-labs/sealed-secrets) are the tool of the choice for [Secret encryption](foundations.md#secret-encryption-tool).
+Sealed Secrets uses a strategy of [asymmetric encryption](https://en.wikipedia.org/wiki/Public-key_cryptography) to encrypt the Secrets, and SealedSecret resources are decrypted when deployed in proper namespace making them safe for storage in an SCM.
+This is a fundamental need for complete automation of deployments of microservices.

+el-CICD gives the option during bootstrapping to install the Sealed Secrets controller on the OKD cluster, and the el-CICD Admin Tool can also be used to install a new version for upgrading as needed.
+It is strongly recommended that Sealed Secrets be installed and used for full automation of deployments; otherwise, any microservices that have need of Secrets will not be able to store their secret data with their code.

+#### kubeseal Utility

+Developers will create SealedSecret resources on the bastion host, as that is where the [`kubeseal`](https://github.com/bitnami-labs/sealed-secrets#usage) will be installed.
+The SealedSecret resource is namespace dependent.
+This means that for every Secret in a developer's microservice, one SealedSecret will need to be created per SDLC namespace, or their microservice will not deploy.
+For `kubeseal` to work properly, they must also be signed into the cluster.
+Each cluster will need it's own SealedSecret, unless the [sealing key is shared between clusters](https://github.com/bitnami-labs/sealed-secrets#manual-key-management-advanced).

+#### Upgrading Sealed Secrets

+Upgrading Sealed Secrets is straightforward and easy, and generally transparent.
+Although very rare. **make sure to read the release notes to make sure there were no breaking changes before upgrading.**  To upgrade Sealed Secrets to a particular version, change the following value in the `el-CICD-config/el-cicd-default-bootstrap`

+`SEALED_SECRET_RELEASE_VERSION=v0.14.1`

+And execute the following:

+`./el-cicd.sh --sealed-secrets el-cicd-prod.conf`

-### Extending el-cicd
+### Extending the el-CICD Admin Utility

+The el-CICD Admin Utility supports adding hook scripts by naming convention that can be automatically added to the bootstrap and credentials workflow.

 #### Bootstrap Hook Scripts

+To add your own boostrap hook scripts, place the scripts in the `el-CICD-config/bootstrap` directory with the following naming conventions:

+* `non-prod-*.sh`, for scripts that should be executed after bootstrapping a Non-prod Onboarding Automation Server.
+* `prod-*.sh`. for scripts that should be executed after bootstrapping a Non-prod Onboarding Automation Server.

 #### Credential Hook Scripts

-### Bootstrap

-### Pipeline
+To add your own credentials hook scripts, place the scripts in the `el-CICD-config/bootstrap` directory with the following naming conventions:

+* `secrets-non-prod.sh`, for Non-prod credentials.
+* `secrets-prod.sh`, for Prod credentials.

 ## Onboarding Automation Servers

+Onboarding Automation Servers are responsible for the following:

+* Standing up CICD Automation Servers for RBAC groups
+* Onboarding Project onto CICD Automation Servers
+* Creating SLDC namespaces for Projects
+* Creating ResourceQuotas for Project SDLC namespaces
+* Creating and Managing Persistent Volumes referencing external NFS shares
+* Refreshing credentials to all managed CICD Automation Servers
+* Removing Projects From CICD Automation Servers (Non-prod only)

+There are two type of Onboarding Automation Servers, [Non-prod](#non-prod-onboarding-automation-server) and [Prod](#prod-onboarding-automation-server).

+### WARNING: Onboarding Automation Server Access

+**ACCESS TO ALL ONBOARDING AUTOMATION SERVERS SHOULD BE RESTRICTED TO CLUSTER ADMINS ONLY.**

+By default, access to the Onboarding Automation Server namespaces are already restricted to cluster admins only.
+All Onboarding Automation Servers require Git site-wide access for managing credentials among and branching among multiple Git repositories, and have service accounts with OKD cluster admin privileges.
+Allowing unprivileged users direct access to an Onboarding Automation Server would constitute severe security risk.

 ### Non-prod Onboarding Automation Server

-Non-prod Onboarding Automation Servers are responsible for deploying, configuring, and setting the credentials of Non-prod CICD Automation Servers, and onboard and remove Projects.
+Non-prod Onboarding Automation Servers are responsible for the standing up of, the onboarding and removal of Projects from, and the refreshing of credentials to Non-prod CICD Automation Servers.

-**ACCESS TO A NON-PROD ONBOARDING AUTOMATION SERVER SHOULD BE RESTRICTED TO CLUSTER ADMINS ONLY.**

-All Onboarding Automation Servers require Git site-wide access, and have service accounts with OKD cluster admin privileges.
-Allowing unprivileged users direct access to an Onboarding Automation Server would constitute security risk.

 #### Non-prod Onboarding Automation Server Pipelines